Changi Murals: The five murals

-On 30 August 1942, at the time when Stanley was preparing the draft drawings of the murals, the Japanese began an action which would become known as the Selarang Barracks Incident.
+On 30 August 1942, at the time when Warren was preparing the draft drawings of the murals, the Japanese began an action which would become known as the Selarang Barracks incident.
 It was an incident concerning seventeen thousand Anglo-Australian POWs, who were forced to vacate their buildings and be exposed for nearly five days in the open without water or sanitation for refusing to sign a "No Escape Pledge".
-Against this backdrop, Stanley began to paint the murals.
+Against this backdrop, Warren began to paint the murals.
 No one had asked the Japanese for permission to draw and at no stage did they interfere with his work.
-Considering the purpose of the murals, Stanley felt that the Chapel was basically dedicated to peace and reconciliation, and so he choose universal themes for the murals which would embrace all mankind.
-Paint was not readily available in the camp, but with the aid of the other prisoners, who unquestionably put themselves at great risk, materials to make the paint were gradually acquired—brown camouflage paint, a small amount of crimson paint, white oil paint and billiard chalk were found and brought for Stanley use.
-Despite still being very ill, Stanley set to work on the murals in early September 1942.
+Considering the purpose of the murals, Warren felt that the chapel was basically dedicated to peace and reconciliation, and so he choose universal themes for the murals which would embrace all mankind.
+Paint was not readily available in the camp, but with the aid of the other prisoners, who unquestionably put themselves at great risk, materials to make the paint were gradually acquired — brown camouflage paint, a small amount of crimson paint, white oil paint and billiard chalk were found and brought for Warren use.
+Despite still being very ill, Warren set to work on the murals in early September 1942.
 His illness meant that he could only paint for a limited period each day, for perhaps 15 minutes at a time followed by a rest.
-To compensate as much as he could for the lack of coloured paint, Stanley resorted to using large brush strokes and big areas of solid colour when painting.
-In September 1942, a few weeks after Stanley began painting the murals, he was informed that his work party was to be sent north to Thailand to work on the Thai-Burma Railway.
-A colonel in charge of the hospital, who knew of his work-in-progress murals, intervened to have Stanley transferred back to the hospital so that he could continue on his work in the Chapel.
-Most of Stanley's unit who went to the Thai-Burma Railway never returned.
-Stanley recounted: "Had I gone with them, most certainly, I would have died.
+To compensate as much as he could for the lack of coloured paint, Warren resorted to using large brush strokes and big areas of solid colour when painting.
+In September 1942, a few weeks after Warren began painting the murals, he was informed that his work party was to be sent north to Thailand to work on the Thai-Burma Railway.
+A colonel in charge of the hospital, who knew of his work-in-progress murals, intervened to have him transferred back to the hospital so that he could continue on his work in the chapel.
+Most of Warren's unit who went to the Thai-Burma Railway never returned.
+Stanley recounted, "Had I gone with them, most certainly, I would have died.
 So the murals very directly saved my life in the way I could never have foreseen...
 It's a terrible sense of debt... that one feels to the chapel."

 By Christmas 1942, he completed his first mural, the Nativity.
-Altogether, Stanley managed to produce five large murals on the walls of the Chapel, each mural being about three metres long, in the following order:
+Altogether, Warren managed to produce five large murals on the walls of the chapel, each mural being about three metres long, in the following order: